peteroupc/peteroupc.github.io/colorgen.md

 **Riemersma's method.** T. Riemersma suggests an algorithm for color difference to be applied to companded RGB colors in his article ["Colour metric"](https://www.compuphase.com/cmetric.htm) (section "A low-cost approximation").

-**CMC.** The following pseudocode implements the color difference formula published by the Color Measuring Committee.
-Note that in this formula, the order of the two colors is important (the first color is the reference, and the second color is the test).
-Here, `LPARAM` is usually either 2 or 1 and `CPARAM` is usually 1.
+**CMC.** The following pseudocode implements the color difference formula (Color Measuring Committee) published in 1984.
+Note that in this formula, the order of the two [CIELAB](#CIELAB) colors is important (the first color is the reference, and the second color is the test).
+Here, the formula is referred to as CMC(`LPARAM`:`CPARAM`) where `LPARAM` is usually either 2 or 1 and `CPARAM` is usually 1.

     METHOD COLORDIFF(lab1, lab2)
         c1=LabToChroma(lab1)